Australia’s Seasonal Shopping Habits Revealed

-According to Dirk, our Managing Director,” There’s definitely a difference in attitudes towards holiday spending among Australians.
+According to Dirk, the founder of Credit Savvy,” There’s definitely a difference in attitudes towards holiday spending among Australians.
 A little more budgeting and planning would probably help people before and throughout the season, but it’s good to see that the message of actively managing your credit score and standing is starting to get through.”

 When you consider that just a few years ago, there wasn’t much awareness of credit scores locally, we’re pretty chuffed to be making inroads into helping Australians manage their credit reputation.
 If you haven’t checked your credit score yet, you can do it for free right here!

 ¹ Based on a survey commissioned by Credit Savvy in November and December 2015 with 155 respondents.